Kristin’s research focuses on social justice in the global food system through lenses of critical food geography and action research.

 One branch of her research examines social equity dimensions of urban agriculture and food policy, about which she has researched and published extensively.

 A second branch of her scholarship is participatory research and scholar activism, including work with numerous community-based food and social justice organizations, and as co-founder and coordinator of the American Association of Geographers Food and Agriculture Specialty Group’s Food Justice Scholar-Activism/Activist Scholar community of practice.

 Commercial Urban Agriculture and Social Justice

-This is a comparative study of the economic equity implications of government programs supporting commercial urban agriculture in New York City and Paris.
-Both cities have expanding for-profit urban agriculture systems and evolving policies related to the professionalization of urban food production; Yet it is not clear to what extent these will increase economic power or food access in low income communities.
-Through interviews, policy analysis, and mapping, we seek to understand whether and to what extent commercial urban agriculture might be directed to these ends in U.S. and European contexts.
-The project is in collaboration with colleagues at Université Paris 8 (Vincennes-Saint-Denis).
+New York and Paris have expanding for-profit urban agriculture systems and evolving policies related to the professionalization of urban food production; Yet it is not clear to what extent these will increase economic power or food access in low income communities.
+This research seeks to understand whether and to what extent commercial urban agriculture might support economic equity and social justice in U.S. and European contexts.
+The comparative project is in collaboration with colleagues at Université Paris 8 (Vincennes-Saint-Denis).